Mule52/resp_js/README.md

 * ArrayUtilsSpec.js - the tests for ArrayUtils.*.js
 * README.md
 * SpecRunner.html - html page to run the tests in ArrayUtilsSpec.js using ArrayUtils.min.js

+All files are bundled in a zip in the /dist folder (https://github.com/Mule52/resp_js/tree/master/dist).

 ### Running the tests and viewing source